aitatanit/PyMSI/README.md

 To save data folder name will use as file name.

 #### Example 2.
-Plot complete mass spectra and then create ion-intensity map
+Plot complete mass spectrum and then create ion-intensity map

 -----------------------------------------------------------------------------------------------------------------------